AUTOMATIC1111/stable-diffusion-webui/README.md

 ```

 #### Low VRAM (4-6GB) videocard support
-If you have less then 8GB of VRAM, you should probably use options like --medvram or --lowvram.
+If you have less then 8GB of VRAM, you should probably use options like `--medvram` or `--lowvram`.
 Look at the guide from parent repo for more information:

 https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Optimizations

-Try --medvram first, it's not so bad for performance.
+Try `--medvram` first, it's not so bad for performance.

 #### Troublehooting: